Xavi1043/Project-X-homelab/README.md

 # Project-X-homelab
 Home lab made for Offense &amp; Defense capabilities

+### Disclaimer: Vulnerability Representation in Simulation

+Please note that the vulnerabilities and attack vectors depicted in this simulation are intentionally simplified and may represent scenarios that are highly unlikely in real-world applications.

 ## Objective
 The Project-X homelab project aims to create a simulated enterprise network environment to facilitate the study and demonstration of network security, system administration, and penetration testing.
 This project utilizes a variety of operating systems and technologies to mimic real-world business IT infrastructure, providing a controlled environment for security testing, educational purposes, and system configuration practice.